-In a meta-analysis study done by Jason Caroll and William Doherty, and looking at over 25 different studies of the effectiveness of premartial counseling, 2 groups were studied, one who underwent premarital counseling and one without.
+In a study done by Jason Caroll and William Doherty, and looking at over 25 different studies of the effectiveness of premartial counseling, 2 groups were studied, one who underwent premarital counseling and one without.
 They found that marriage quality was improved by an average of 30% for those who underwent premarital counseling.
 How much does a 30% improvement in marriage quality mean to you?
 How many better days is that in the lifetime of a marriage?

 If you could knowingly prevent your relationship from ending by learning what potential causes are, would you want that knowledge?